 This font takes cues from the recognizable modern calligraphy movement that took the creative world by storm a few years back.
 Fun and fanciful, it’s the perfect typeface for a bold wall print or invitation envelopes.

-Similar to the Goldie Rainbow font above, Hello adds a little bit of flourish to your typical modern calligraphy font and has gentler strokes for a more feminine feel.
+Similar to the Goldie Rainbow font above, Hello adds a little bit of flourish to your typical modern calligraphy font and has gentler strokes and swashes for a more feminine feel.

 - Christmas Wish